scheme-requests-for-implementation/srfi-126/srfi-126.md

 *Warning:* Since the order of the results is unspecified, the returned list should be treated as a set or multiset.
-Relying on the order of results will produce nondeterministic programs.
+Relying on the order of results will produce unpredictable programs.

 - `(hashtable-find hashtable proc)` (procedure)